KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_6_body_section_-_tables.md

 Add some content to the menu section using an HTML table.

-1. Add an HTML table under the "Menu" header.
+1. In Atom, add an HTML table under the "Menu" header.
 {% hint style='tip' %}Don't forget to use emmet to help you write your HTML faster!{% endhint %}

     * Check out the [MDN documentation on HTML tables](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table) to figure out how to structure your table, there are samples near the bottom of the page.